-Peoria County and City of Peoria Facilities are Reopening on June 1, 2020!
+Peoria County and City of Peoria Facilities Reopened June 1, 2020

-Peoria County Government and City of Peoria Facilities will be reopening facilities and services in a limited capacity starting June 1, 2020.
+Peoria County Government and city of Peoria reopened facilities and services in a limited capacity starting June 1, 2020.
 Additional information for specific facilities and departments are included below.
 This information is being updated as it becomes available.

 City of Peoria - Reopening Information